timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-05-11
+# Objectives for Today 2021-05-12

-- Figure out how collecting the racing games released on Steam will work in the future.
-- Writing more on the devlog scripts.
+- Time to try adding the secret sauces!

 **Purpose**